An Activity-Based Model of Transport Demand for Greater Melbourne: Introduction

-When using an activity-based model for simulating individual-level active transport behavior it is necessary for agents to be assigned individual level demographic information such as age \citep{chang2013factors,haustein2012mobility}, sex \citep{cheng2017improving} or household characteristics such as income \citep{ko2019exploring,cui2019accessibility,allen2020planning} or the presence of children \citep{ o2004constraints} since these attributes are associated with transport mode choices and consequently travel behavior \citep{ha2020unraveling,ding2017exploring,manaugh2015importance,cervero2002built}.
-Some simulation models include agent attributes such as car ownership or access \citep{liu_development_2020,scherr_towards_2020}, income for modeling the impact of fuel prices; possession of a concession card \citep{infrastructure_victoria_automated_2018}; or, whether an agent is delivering something or dropping someone off \citep{horl2020open}.
-Whilst each of are thought to function as proxies for demographic attributes, they do not represent a demographic profile which likely influences travel mode choices explicitly.
-Indeed, some \glspl{abm} therefore incorporate agent attributes through the simulation modeling process itself through the inclusion of econometric logit or nlogit models to estimate mode choice and car ownership \citep{horl2021simulation}.
+When using an \gls{abm} to simulate individual-level travel behavior, particularly when including active modes of transport such as walking and cycling, it is necessary for the synthetic travelers to be assigned individual-level demographic information such as age \citep{chang2013factors,haustein2012mobility}, sex \citep{cheng2017improving}, household characteristics such as income \citep{ko2019exploring,cui2019accessibility,allen2020planning}, or the presence of children \citep{ o2004constraints} since these attributes are associated with transportation mode choices and consequently travel behavior \citep{ha2020unraveling,ding2017exploring,manaugh2015importance,cervero2002built}.
+Some simulation models include attributes such as car ownership or access \citep{liu_development_2020,scherr_towards_2020}, income to model the impact of fuel prices; possession of a concession card \citep{infrastructure_victoria_automated_2018}; or whether a traveler delivers something or drops someone off \citep{horl2020open}.
+In an activity-based modeling environment, it is therefore important that key components of travel behavior are included in detail, such as individual demographic attributes and features of the home- and work-related environments in which individuals circulate.

-In an activity-based modeling environment, it is therefore important that key components of transport mode choices and subsequent travel behavior are included in detail such as individual demographic attributes and features of the home- and work-related environments in which individuals circulate.
-This is important if the simulation is to accurately model behavior, as they are likely to impact transport mode choices.
-Information on timing and trip segments or the activities that individual undertake is also important, since this reflects the behavior being simulated by the \gls{abm}.
-Whilst such information can be obtained from travel survey diaries it is nonetheless necessary to develop a process that does not replicate or clone agents from an existing sample of real life individuals, but instead generates new versions of them according to demographic, activity-based, location and trip attributes that are most likely to be present in an area, given the underlying survey or population data from which the agents are derived.
-For clarity, we refer to these new agents as synthetic agents and collectively as a synthetic population.
+Information on trip timing and stops or the activities that individuals undertake can be obtained from travel survey diaries; it is nonetheless necessary to develop a process that does not replicate or clone travelers from an existing sample of real-life individuals, but instead generates new versions of them according to demographic, activity-based, location, and trip attributes that are most likely to be present in an area, given the underlying survey or population data from which the agents were derived.
+For clarity, we refer to these new synthetic travelers as agents, the collection of these agents matching the census as the synthetic population, and the list of agents and their daily activities and travel diaries as the activity-based transport demand.